coleifer/huey/docs/api.rst

     :param Serializer serializer: serializer implementation for tasks and result data.
 The default implementation uses ``pickle``.
     :param bool compression: compress tasks and result data.
+    :param bool use_zlib: use zlib for compression instead of gzip.
     :param bool immediate_use_memory: automatically switch to a local in-memory storage backend whenever immediate-mode is enabled.
     :param storage_kwargs: arbitrary keyword arguments that will be passed to